 Biola University is one of the finest schools in the United States for Multicultural & Diversity Studies.
 Located in La Mirada, California, Biola supplies a safe, suburban atmosphere for individuals.

-This school is known for a low crime rate, among the list of the safest schools in the country.
+Freshman students are not required to live on-campus at Biola University.
 At least 59.0% of the instructors at Biola have full-time hours, so they have lots of time to give attention to their students.
 Take a virtual tour to explore more about Biola's campus.

 Bard College at Simon's Rock is among your best bets if you're planning on studying Multicultural & Diversity Studies.
 Located in the idyllic Great Barrington, Massachusetts, it is the best school for students who prefer to totally focus on their research devoid of the interruptions of a major city.

 With the diverse population at Simon's Rock, you will have a lot of chances to meet individuals from many backgrounds.
 This school features a high freshman retention rate, with 84.0% of first-year students returning the next year.
 If you're considering knowing more, you can see all of Bard College at Simon's Rock's rankings here.